The Leadership Styles of Every Myers-Briggs® Personality Type

 ESFP – The Charismatic Leader

 ESFPs are extremely likable, fun-loving, and inspiring leaders.
-They are very in-tune with the needs of their team and will lead with honesty and compassion.
-They get excited about new opportunities and they are quick to adapt to changes.
+They are very in-tune with the needs of their team and enjoy getting people excited and collaborating.
+For the ESFP, leading is about taking action, getting people motivated, and making quick bursts of progress towards goals.
 They don’t mind getting “into the trenches” to get a job done and to connect with the people around them.
-They know how to lift up their teammates, encourage them, and make the most of each moment.
+It’s important to them that they feel connected to their team, like they are “one of them.”
 When they make decisions they will first consider how realistic or exciting the outcome will be.
 They will also think about how that decision will align with their values, and how it will impact the people involved.

 Possible Struggles: